HsinYaoWang/DARTA/MRSA.md

 1. Is there any publicly available dataset similar with the submitted data?
 (Yes/No)
-    - No. There is no publicly available MALDI-TOF MS data of S.aerus
+    - No. There is no publicly available MALDI-TOF MS data of S. aureus
 2. Licensing option. (exclusive/non-exclusive)
     - Non-exclusive